Dynamical Boson Stars: Varieties of boson stars

-Closely related, are \emph{oscillons} that exist in flatspace and that were first mentioned as ``pulsons'' in 1977~\cite{1977ZhPmR..25..120B}.
-There is an extensive literature on such solutions, many of which appear in~\cite{Fodor:2008es}.
-A series of papers establishes that oscillons similarly radiate on very long time scales~\cite{ Fodor:2008es, Fodor:2008du, Fodor:2009xw, Fodor:2009kf}.
-An interesting numerical approach to evolving oscillons adopts coordinates that blueshift and damp outgoing radiation of the massive scalar field~\cite{Honda:2000gv,Honda:2001xg}.
-A detailed look at the long term dynamics of these solutions suggests the existence of a fractal boundary in parameter space between oscillatons that lead to expansion of a true-vacuum bubble and those that disperse~\cite{Honda:2010gb}.
+An interesting numerical approach to evolving oscillons adopts coordinates that blueshift and damp outgoing radiation of the massive scalar field \citep{Honda:2000gv,Honda:2001xg}.
+A detailed look at the long term dynamics of these solutions suggests the existence of a fractal boundary in parameter space between oscillatons that lead to expansion of a true-vacuum bubble and those that disperse \citep{Honda:2010gb}. \cite{Dymnikova:2000dy} examine the collision of two of these bubbles in the context of a first order phase transition.
+The reheating phase of inflationary cosmology generally feature oscillons which may produce observable gravitational waves \citep{Antusch:2016con, Antusch:2015ziz}.

+\CPi{ The axion field is a real scalar field introduced by Peccei and Quinn as part of quantum chromodynamics~(QCD) to solve the CP problem \citep{Peccei:1977hh} and has since become a popular model for dark matter.
+The invariance of the axion Lagrangian under shift symmetry requires the axion potential to be a periodic function of $\phi$.
+The simplest model for the axion potential, employed in most phenomenological studies, is the instanton potential

+where $f_a$ is the axion decay constant and $m_a$ its mass.
+Bose--Einstein condensates of such a field are called \emph{axion stars}.
+As already mentioned, an extensive review of axion stars can be found in \cite{Braaten:2019knj}. }